Saucter/Rihal-data-engineering-challenge/README.md

-This repository contains the code written for the Rihal date engineering challenge
+This repository contains the code written for the Rihal data engineering challenge

 The entirety of said code was written by me: Mohammed Ghalib Al-Hosni, an RGOTC student, in order to apply for the work experience opportunity.